dippersauce/Batch-Install-Basics/README.md

 The script will run through all the instructions as if they were typed in to the console with you as root.

-If there are any installs that require user input (like mysql), putting these outside (and after) the loop will allow it to install everything before pausing to wait for your input.